david8862/keras-YOLOv3-model-set/README.md

     - tensorflow 2.0.0/tensorflow 1.14.0
     - tf.keras 2.2.4-tf

 2. Default YOLOv3/v2 anchors are used.
-If you want to use your own anchors, probably some changes are needed. tools/kmeans.py could be used to do K-Means anchor clustering on your dataset
+If you want to use your own anchors, probably some changes are needed. [kmeans.py](https://github.com/david8862/keras-YOLOv3-model-set/blob/master/tools/kmeans.py) could be used to do K-Means anchor clustering on your dataset

 3. Always load pretrained weights and freeze layers in the first stage of training.

-4. The training strategy is for reference only.
+4. Training strategy is for reference only.
 Adjust it according to your dataset and your goal.
 And add further strategy if needed.

 # Citation